IdentityCitizen/dwn-dynamodb-store/README.md

 ```

 ### `serverless`
-This project uses serverless to run a local instance of dynamodb for testing.
+This project uses serverless to run a local instance of dynamodb for testing purposes only.
 ```
 npm i serverless -g
 ```